Customer Success – My Journey Through the Years

 Introduction

-When I first ventured into the ERP industry in 1998, the concept of Customer Satisfaction was not a prevalent part of the business lexicon.
+When I first ventured into the ERP industry in 1998, the concept of customer satisfaction was not a prevalent part of the business lexicon.
 The reseller I was associated with had 400 customers and only one person on their help desk.
 Typically, a customer would contact their sales representative via telephone if they needed assistance.
 Email, now the backbone of customer-to-vendor communication, was still in its infancy in the business world.
 Hotmail was launched in 1996, Yahoo Mail in 1998, and Gmail in 2004.
-Help-desk software was available but expensive, and the options were limited.
+Helpdesk software was available but expensive, and the options were limited.

 During the subsequent seven years, I collaborated with Executives, Salespeople, Operations Managers, Consultants, Developers, and Accountants.
 However, the absence of Customer Support professionals was glaring.
 Our business and the entire industry did not prioritize Customer Satisfaction.
 This lack of emphasis on customer support was a clear area for improvement and change.

-An Awakening
+An awakening

 The three-hour car trip back home allowed my friend Forrest and me to investigate why this project failed.
 We made many decisions during those three hours, but the most important was becoming more customer-centric.
 We pledged to incorporate the customer’s voice into everything we did from that point forward.

-By 2008, still without a single dedicated Customer Care staff member, we won successive annual awards for Customer Satisfaction in our yearly industry meetings.
+By 2008, still without a single dedicated customer care staff member, we won successive annual awards for customer satisfaction in our yearly industry meetings.
 I have always been proud of those awards and still have one of them on my shelf of memories to this day.
 We learned how to listen to our customers.
 We invested in them.
 We brought them closer to us.
 We got them together for education and to celebrate their successes.
 We even gave them awards!
 We changed what mattered most in our business to things that mattered the most to our customers.
 Over three years, we had zero customer churn, which was unheard of.
 It was hard work, and it was worth it.

-In 2010, after being acquired by another company, the company Vice President noticed that I had an unusual relationship with the customers in my region.
+In 2010, after being acquired by another company, the company vice president noticed that I had an unusual relationship with the customers in my region.
 I was asked to take a new role in the leadership of our customer support department.
 In those days, it was just me and one or two individuals.
 Although I am no longer there today, this department is approaching 30 full-time staff members, serving over 1,000 customers globally.
 This is tremendous, but the primary focus is a reactive force that answers only when the customer asks for help.
 For most customers, this service is assumed and is a given – it has become a commodity, and everyone has a customer service department.

 My interests were in serving customers with education, information, and community.
 Over the next 14 years, we would generate monthly newsletters and create user conferences, weekly web chats, and podcasts to keep our customers educated, informed, and connected.